ayatosoup/Education-Web/README.md

 Education-Web is a comprehensive platform designed to facilitate online learning for students and educators.
 It provides a user-friendly interface and a variety of resources to enhance the educational experience.

 ## Features
-- User registration and authentication
+- User authentication
-- Course management system
+- Book management system
-- Interactive quizzes and assessments
-- Discussion forums for student engagement
-- Resource library with downloadable materials
+- Resource library with prevented downloadable materials
+- Book player and editor

 ## Installation Steps
 1. Clone the repository: